vicsharp-shibusa/kyna/docs/designs.md

 ## Data Migration

 Kyna data migration is the process of migrating data from the `imports.api_transactions` table to tables in the `financials` database.
-The process is controlled by the `Kyna.DataMigration.Cli` project and operates similarly to the import process.
+The process is controlled by the `Kyna.Migrator.Cli` project and operates similarly to the import process.
 Activities are controlled by a JSON configuration file passed to the CLI executable.

 The architecture for migration is simpler than import, as shown here: